 The Surgical Research Society of Australasia Conference is held in conjunction with the Section of Academic Surgery Meeting as part of the flagship November Annual Academic Surgery Conference.

 Prestigious and highly sought-after prizes are awarded at the conference:

-- the Developing a Career and Skills in Academic Surgery (DCAS) which provides financial support for the winner to attend the DCAS Course.
+- The Developing a Career and Skills in Academic Surgery (DCAS) Award which provides financial support for the winner to attend the DCAS Course.

-Developing a Career and Skills in Academic Surgery Course
+Developing a Career and Skills in Academic Surgery (DCAS) Course

 This course was established to help delegates understand the early stages of establishing a career in academic surgery and to broaden their network of experienced colleagues.
 The target audience of this course includes medical students, surgical Trainees, research Fellows, early career academics, Younger Fellows, and any surgeons with an interest in academic surgery.

 - To promote the positive, inclusive aspects of academic surgery

 - To inspire and recruit potential academic surgeons

 - To provide an insight into academic practice

 The DCAS course is held annually by the Section of Academic Surgery on the Monday preceding the RACS Annual Scientific Congress (ASC) within the same venue.
 The DCAS Course will be delivered in a hybrid format at the Brisbane Convention and Exhibition Centre on 2 May 2022.